framboise-pi/MyPi-GrowBox/README.md

 # Future
 - camera for timelapse
 - separate by months
-- charts
+- use of charts
-- use of Bootstrap
+- use of Bootstrap/Dashboard
+- separate .php pages/codes

 # favico
 https://gauger.io/fonticon/ to create favicon.ico with FontAwesome